Wairoa's $600,000 Strike win the latest in lucky streak for town - NZ Herald

 The winning Strike ticket was sold at Mobil Wairoa.
 It was the biggest win of Saturday night after five Lotto players won $200,000 in First Division.

-The winning tickets were sold at New World Waiuku in Waiuku, at Otautau Supervalue in Otautau, and on MyLotto to two players from Auckland and one player from Otago.
+The winning tickets were sold at New World Waiuku, at Otautau Supervalue in Otautau, and on MyLotto to two players from Auckland and one from Otago.

 Powerball was not struck and has rolled over to Wednesday night, where the jackpot will be $5 million.